LindsayB610/quest-app/project_context/detailed_project_plan.md

 For questions or updates to this plan, please document changes in the changelog.

-© 2025 Pocket Phonics Quest.
+© 2025 Pokemon Adventure Quest.
 Built for quest.lindsaybrunner.com.